Will Florida Property Tax Be Eliminated?

 A new proposal is raising questions about revenue generation in the Sunshine State.

-A new tax reform proposal in Florida is causing heated debate.
-The proposed bill, sponsored by state House Rep. Ryan Chamberlin, seeks to study whether the Sunshine State can eliminate property taxes.
+New tax reform proposals in Florida are causing debate.
+Last year, a bill sponsored by state House Rep. Ryan Chamberlin sought to study whether the Sunshine State could eliminate property taxes.
+And now, Florida Gov. Ron DeSantis seems to have a similar idea.

 Data show that property taxes have been rising across the country.
 Over the last few years, the average tax on a single-family home in the U.S. was just under $4,000.
 State and local taxes continue to be among the highest tax bills people pay in the U.S. But, as in many states, property taxes in Florida are a primary source of funding for essential local government services and infrastructure.

-In a message on X, formerly Twitter, Chamberlin wrote about the tax proposal: "It's Time - there's a better way.
+In a message on X, formerly Twitter, Chamberlin wrote about his tax proposal: "It's Time - there's a better way.
 No more property taxes!”

 Sign up for Kiplinger’s Free E-Newsletters